sagemath/sage-archive-2023-02-01/src/doc/en/installation/binary.rst

 Not sure what to download?
 Just follow these steps.

-- Determine your operating system (Windows, Linux or Mac OS X).
+- Determine your operating system (Windows, Linux or macOS).

 - According to your operating system, go to the appropriate Download section of the `SageMath website <http://www.sagemath.org/>`_.